General Health Care for Pet Ferrets

 Reasons For Sterilising Your Male Ferret

-Canine distemper virus is a fatal disease in ferrets.
-Ferrets risk being exposed because it is ubiquitous.
+Canine distemper virus is a fatal disease in ferrets and is a significant risk and the disease is ubiquitous.
 It is a prevalent disease in dogs and transmission of the virus is most commonly accomplished by aerosol exposure.
 Direct contact with conjunctival and nasal exudates, urine, faeces and skin also cause infection.

 No treatment is available and mortality is 100% in ferrets